vnguyendon/gw-config-apis/data/bot/catalogue/Actions.md

 #### 1. Definition

 `"RedirectTo"` is an action specific to the Android and iOS clients for the WaveMining apps.
-It allows the writer the client to redirect the user to another part of the app.
+It allows the client to redirect the user to another part of the app.

 The writer will need to provide `"Paramaters"`: namely
 - a `"Type"` to identify in which part of the app we want the redirection to happen (Feature, Tab or Content category)